Julian/lean.nvim/README.rst

         --
         -- false by default, true to enable mappings = false,
+        -- Enable the infauxview?
+        infoview = {
+            -- Clip the infoview to a maximum width max_width = 79,
+        },
         -- Enable the Lean language server?
         --
         -- false to disable, otherwise should be a table of options to pass to